-The Schools of Health Sciences and Nuclear Engineering are pleased to announce an NRC- sponsored scholarship to the undergraduates who are enrolled in the Radiological Health Sciences or Nuclear Engineering programs at Purdue University.
-The deadline to apply for this scholarship is Apr.30, 2015.
+The Schools of Health Sciences and Nuclear Engineering are pleased to announce a US NRC- sponsored scholarship to the undergraduates who are enrolled in the Radiological Health Sciences or Nuclear Engineering programs at Purdue University.
+The deadline to apply for this scholarship is December 2, 2016 for spring 2017 or April 30, 2017 for fall 2017.
 The announcement below is for the scholarship for the students in the School of Health Sciences.
-If you are a student in the School of Nuclear Engineering, please go to the Nuclear Engineering website or contact Ms. Chrystal Randler (firstname.lastname@example.org) for more information.
+If you are a student in the School of Nuclear Engineering, please go to the Nuclear Engineering website or contact Ms. Tiffany Stergar (firstname.lastname@example.org) for more information.

 Scholarship applications may be submitted by students who are enrolled in the Radiological Health Sciences program at the School of Health Sciences and who have at least one semester left in the program.
-The scholarship provides $5,000/semester for spring and fall semesters.
+The scholarship provides $5,000/semester for spring and fall semesters and a one-time stipend of $1600 to attend a professional meeting or conference.
 The scholarship will be awarded on a semester by semester basis for up to 4 semesters, and renewal is contingent upon continued full-time status, satisfactory academic progress, and a cumulative GPA above 3.0.
-Please contact Prof. Linda Nie (email@example.com) at the School of Health Sciences if you have any questions regarding this scholarship.
+Please contact Prof. Jason Harris (email@example.com) at the School of Health Sciences if you have any questions regarding this scholarship.
 Listed below is some detailed information about the scholarship.

 Scholarship Eligibility Criteria:

-To apply, please submit the following information to Prof. Linda Nie at the School of Health Sciences by December 15, 2015 for the spring 2016 semester and March 15, 2016 for the fall 2016 semester:
+To apply, please submit the following information to Prof. Jason Harris at the School of Health Sciences by December 2, 2016 for the spring 2017 semester and April 30, 2017 for the fall 2017 semester: